ROCm/HIP/docs/understand/programming_model.rst

 The Cooperative groups API introduces new functions to launch, group, subdivide, synchronize and identify threads, as well as some predefined group-collective algorithms.
-Most importantly it offers a matching thread model to think of the cooperative groups in terms of.
+Cooperative groups let you define your own set of thread groups which may fit your use-cases better than those defined by the hardware.
 It relaxes some restrictions of the :ref:`inherent_thread_model` imposed by the strict 1:1 mapping of architectural details to the programming model.
-Cooperative groups let you define your own set of thread groups which may better fit your use-case than the defaults defined by the hardware.

 .. note::
   The implicit groups defined by kernel launch parameters are still available